 Experts are always made, not born

 The Cambridge Handbook of Expertise and Expert Performance, published in 2006, holds 900 pages worth of contributions from more than 100 leading scientists who have studied expertise and top performance in a wide variety of domains.
-No matter the domain being investigated, from surgery to fire fighting to acting, the conclusions were the same: experts are always made, not born.
+No matter the domain being investigated, from surgery to fire fighting to act, the conclusions were the same: experts are always made, not born.

 Of course, even with deliberate performance, it is easier said than done.
 In the ancient guild model, deliberate performance was intended to hasten the transition from journeyman to expert.
 However, the path to being an expert in one’s field is paved with a lot of hard work, patience, struggles and critical self-assessment.
 It is no wonder that successful entrepreneurs are few and far between.
 That said, some may argue that the success of entrepreneurs can be attributed to extraneous variables such as being born with a silver spoon and being privy to a host of useful networks.
 On this note, I would say that upward comparison would only lead you to an uphill battle to nowhere.
 While I am not denying that does not have an influence, I am more interested in exploring variables which one is able to control.
 The central findings of research on expert performance are promising.
-It means that excellence is not the sole province of those who won the genetic lottery but potentially much available to a larger pool of people.
+It means that excellence is not the sole province of those who won the genetic lottery but is potentially much available to a larger pool of people.

 Content marketing isn’t only about traffic.
 Find out why

 As mentioned earlier, it is not so much important for an entrepreneur to achieve elite levels of performance in only specific skill than it is to aspire and attain levels of performance far above the typical in a host of skills that are critical to the stage of your career.
-Be it improving your pitching to investors and venture capital firms or being an engaging speaker at a conference and in front of the media to being an effective leader of your organisation, there are strategies available that allows you to succeed just as long as you are willing to work hard in specific and carefully directed ways.
+Be it improving your pitching to investors and venture capital firms or being an engaging speaker at a conference and in front of the media to being an effective leader of your organisation, there are strategies available that allow you to succeed just as long as you are willing to work hard in specific and carefully directed ways.

 Like what you read?
 Then why don’t you subscribe here?
 To find out how we can help you on your entrepreneurial journey, drop us a message to find out more about SYNC at hello(@)syncpr.co